-Undergrounding Powerlines: replacement of overhead powerlines with underground powerlines; includes horizontal boring or trenching underground that that results in:
+Undergrounding Powerlines: replacement of overhead powerlines with underground powerlines; includes horizontal boring or trenching underground that that results in soil disturbance within 50 feet of any waters of the state.

+Boardwalk Repairs or Replacement: repair or replacement of access boardwalks used to service transmission facilities that results in soil disturbance within 50 feet of waters.

+Electric Utility Infrastructure Lowering, Maintenance, Replacement or Removal: lowering, raising, maintenance, replacement, or removal of electric utility infrastructure due to age, size, design, and/or condition that results in:

 soil disturbance within 50 feet of any waters of the state, or

-soil disturbance in locations with slopes equal to or greater than 30% and soils having erodibility K factor equal to or greater than 0.2.

-Boardwalk Repairs or Replacement: repair or replacement of access boardwalks used to service transmission facilities and located within 50 feet of waters.

-Electric Utility Infrastructure Lowering, Maintenance, Replacement or Removal: electric utility infrastructure sections which are lowered, raised, maintained, replaced, or removed due to age, size, design, condition, and that results in:

-soil disturbance within 50 feet of any waters of the state, or

-soil disturbance in locations with slopes equal to or greater than 30% and soils having erodibility K factor equal to or greater than 0.2.
+cumulatively results in over 0.50 acre of soil disturbance in locations with slopes equal to or greater than 30% and soils with an erodibility K factor equal to or greater than 0.2.

 This General Order does not replace or excuse compliance with any other applicable local, state, or federal requirement.

-This General Order does not provide coverage under any NPDES permit, including the NPDES general Permit for Storm Water discharges Associated with Construction and Land Disturbance Activities (Order No. 2009-0009-WQ or 2022-0057-DWQ) (Construction General Permit).
+This General Order does not provide coverage under any NPDES permit, including the NPDES General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Order No. 2009-0009-WQ or 2022-0057-DWQ) (Construction General Permit).

+Compliance with this General Order does not necessarily constitute compliance with the Fish and Game Code including, but not limited to, section 5650 (water pollution), section 5652 (refuse disposal into water), section 5901 (fish passage), section 5937 (sufficient water for fish), and section 5948 (obstruction of stream) prior to and during implementation of project activities.
+Dischargers may be subject to California Department of Fish and Wildlife lake and streambed alteration regulatory authority.
+(Fish & G. Code, § 1600 et seq.).

 This General Order does not authorize any act which results in the taking of a threatened, endangered or candidate species, which is now prohibited, or becomes prohibited in the future, under either the California Endangered Species Act (Fish and G. Code, §§ 2050-2097) or the Federal Endangered Species Act (16 U.S.C. §§ 1531-1544).
 If a “take” will result from any act authorized under this General Order, Dischargers must obtain authorization for the take prior to any construction or operation of the portion of the project that may result in a take.
 Dischargers are responsible for meeting all requirements of the applicable endangered species act for the project authorized under this General Order.

 This General Order does not grant authority to conduct activities in a manner that violates applicable provisions of the Z'berg-Nejedly Forest Practice Act of 1973 (Forest Practice Act).

-Discharger may need to obtain a Lake and Streambed Alteration Agreement (LSAA) issued by the California Department of Fish and Wildlife for the project activity.

 Conditions

 Provided General Order conditions are adhered to, this General Order provides reasonable assurance that projects authorized under this General Order will comply with state water quality requirements.
-The Water Board will review any project proposed for authorization under this General Order to analyze potential impacts to water quality and designated beneficial uses within the applicable watershed(s).
-If the eligibility requirements set forth in this General Order are not met, the Water Board will not authorize the proposed project under this General Order and instead require the project proponent to apply for an individual order or enrollment under another general order.
-Dischargers may also choose to apply for an individual order.
 Dischargers subject to this General Order must adhere to the following conditions:

 Compliance With Other Water Board Authorities